-The standards to be included in the management curriculum are the CCTC standards, National MBA Curriculum Standards, Career, College and Career Ready Standards for English Language Arts and Mathematics, 21st Century Skills, and the National Educational Technology Standards (NETS) for Students.
-Combining these standards to create this document will result in highly skilled, well-rounded students who are prepared to enter a secondary academic or career and technical program of study.
-They will also be prepared to academically compete nationally as the College and Career Ready Standards are designed to prepare students for success in community colleges, IHLs, and careers.
+The standards to be included in the marketing curriculum are the Common Career Technical Core standards, National MBA Curriculum Standards, Career, College and Career Ready Standards for English Language Arts and Mathematics, 21st Century Skills, and the National Educational Technology Standards (NETS) for Students.
+Combining these standards to create this document will result in highly-skilled, well-rounded students who are prepared to enter a secondary academic or career and technical program of study.
+They will also be prepared to academically compete nationally, as the College and Career Readiness Standards are designed to prep students for success in community colleges, IHLs, and careers.